-- A. the laws of the State of Alaska; - B. the applicable portion of the Federal Civil Rights Act of 1964; - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - D. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - E. all terms and conditions set out in this RFP;

-- F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; - G. that the offers will remain open and valid for at least 90 days; and - H. that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government.
+- a. the laws of the State of Alaska; - b. the applicable portion of the Federal Civil Rights Act of 1964; - c. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - d. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - e. all terms and conditions set out in this RFP; - f. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - g. that the offers will remain open and valid for at least 90 days.

-If any offeror fails to comply with [A] through [H] above, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [g] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.

-(c) VENDOR TAX ID
+(c) Vendor Tax ID

-A valid Vendor Tax ID must be submitted to the issuing office with the proposal or within five days of the state's request.
+A valid Vendor Tax ID must be submitted to the issuing office with the proposal or within five days of the State's request.

-(d) CONFLICT OF INTEREST
+(d) Conflict of Interest

 Each proposal shall include a statement indicating whether or not the firm or any individuals working on the contract has a possible conflict of interest (e.g., currently employed by the State of Alaska or formerly employed by the State of Alaska within the past two years) and, if so, the nature of that conflict.
-The Commissioner of the Department of Health and Social Services reserves the right to consider a proposal non-responsive and reject it or cancel the award if any interest disclosed from any source could either give the appearance of a conflict or cause speculation as to the objectivity of the program to be developed by the offeror.
-The Commissioner's determination regarding any questions of conflict of interest shall be final.
+The procurement officer reserves the right to consider a proposal non-responsive and reject it or cancel the award if any interest disclosed from any source could either give the appearance of a conflict or cause speculation as to the objectivity of the contract to be performed by the offeror.

-(e) FEDERAL REQUIREMENTS
+(e) Federal Requirements

-The offeror must identify all known federal requirements that apply to the proposal, the evaluation, or the contract.
+The offeror must identify all known federal requirements that apply to the proposal, the evaluation, or the contract